stormid/storm-imageprocessor-web/readme.md

       </settings>
     </cache>
 ```
+Once configured you can set the `currentCache` value to the name of your custom cache.

 The same settings keys can be set within the configuration, however additionally the ```web.config``` will be searched for updates to any supplied values, if a value is found within the ```<appSettings/>``` then its value will override any set in the ```cache.config```: